The Bad Guys (Christian Movie Review)￼

 Proper Perspective & Overcoming Stereotypes

 In one scene, an unattractive sculpture in a courtyard is criticized, until the character realizes that the silhouette cast on the wall forms a beautiful swan.
 This scene acts as a metaphor for another of the movie’s major themes.
 As part of the heists, characters are constantly tricking others by manipulating and subverting their understanding of the situation.
 On a deeper level, each member of the Bad Guys is an animal that people are commonly afraid of.
 They have fallen into their life of crime because that is what the world expected of them.
-By the end of the film, however, they have realized that they have a choice in who they are and are not defined by stereotypes, or the opinion/expectation of others.
+By the end of the film, however, they realized that they have a choice in who they are and are not defined by stereotypes or by other people’s opinions and expectations.